 A good article I wrote about phones is here: Skip Tracing and the Problem with Phones.

 The bottom line on phones here is that you better have alternative methods of contacting your potential business partners.
 I’m talking about physical addresses here.
 Their current address, previous address(s), and the addresses of their close relatives.
-Instead of going into all of that here in this post, I wrote an additional article about Skip Tracing Basics.
+Instead of going into all of that here in this post, I wrote an additional article about Finding People.
 I’ll discuss this a bit more in a couple of paragraphs down.

 In your new Tax Overages Business, if you are not the first or second person contacting your targets – you’re done.
 People that get multiple phone calls or letters inquiring about their former property start getting suspicious and “scam alert” starts ringing in their brains.